MaciekLeks/denat/README.md

 where [func-e](https://func-e.io/)

 # TODO:
+- [ ] prevent routing loops
-- [ ] Add support for UDP
+- [ ] add support for UDP
-- [ ] Add support for IPv6
+- [ ] add support for IPv6
-- [ ] Add support for default policy(e.g. block all except 80,443,8080, or allow to bypass the proxy for other ports)
+- [ ] add support for default policy(e.g. block all except 80,443,8080, or allow to bypass the proxy for other ports)
-- [ ] Add verbose flag
+- [ ] add verbose flag